 - Energy mix factor that corresponds to each specific electricity distribution company: contract information is used if available (It will be always the case of the green energy).
-On the contrary, when contract information is not available, the relevant emission factors must be those determined by the Spanish Climate Change Office OECC attached in Annex 1. - Emission factor (peninsular, Balearic or Canary electric mix): calculated by Red Eléctrica in accordance with the methodology defined by Red Eléctrica.
+On the contrary, when contract information is not available, the relevant emission factors must be those determined by the Spanish Climate Change Office OECC. file:///C:/Users/VAZMIRMA/Downloads/2021_03_Metodolog%C3%ADa_emisiones_C02_generaci%C3%B3n_electricidad_Espa%C3%B1a.pdf - Emission factor (peninsular, Balearic or Canary electric mix): calculated by Red Eléctrica in accordance with the methodology defined by Red Eléctrica. - Emission factor in Perú & Brazil: published by IEA. - Emission factor in Chile: http://energiaabierta.cl/sustentabilidad/

-2.2.2 Electricity losses in the transmission grid
+3.2 Electricity losses in the transmission grid

 The transmission of electricity involves some loss of electricity in the grid, which means that in order to satisfy customer final demand it is necessary to increase the amount of electricity generated.
 There are several reasons and factors that contribute to these losses, being the Joule Effect the most significant.
-(The Joule Effect refers to the phenomenon by which, when a conductor carries electrical current, some of the kinetic energy from the electrons is transformed into heat due to their collision with the atoms of the conductor material along which they are travelling, thus raising the temperature of this material).